-- Water resistant shoes
+- Water-resistant shoes

 Getting Around Hawaii

 The easiest way to get around any of the Hawaiian islands is to rent a car and drive.
-In Maui the “Road to Hana” is legendary and impossible to do without a set of wheels.
+In Maui, the “Road to Hana” is legendary and impossible to do without a set of wheels.
 The Big Island is massive and the interesting destinations are quite far from each other.
-And while public transportation and Uber is available on Oahu, we recommend splitting time between the North Shore and Honolulu which is a very long bus ride.
+And while public transportation and Uber are available on Oahu, we recommend splitting time between the North Shore and Honolulu which is a very long bus ride.
 There are also countless amazing hikes that would be very difficult to get to without a car.

 If you do rent a car, be sure to leave all of your things in the trunk when you are parked.
 Rental car break-ins are quite common in Hawaii.